codeplaysoftware/syclacademy/Code_Exercises/Exercise_01_Hello_SYCL/README.md

 SYCL_DEVICE_FILTER=cuda ./a.out
 ```

-Use the quick reference guide in `solution.cpp` to output the device name
+Use the quick reference guide in `source.cpp` to output the device name
 to `stdout`.

 Extra fields may also be outputted using `get_info()`.